QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/shops/shop-fees.md

 ## Price changing fee

 To prevent player change their shops price too frequently, you can turn on price changing fee by turn on option `shop.price-change-requires-fee`.
-After option enabled, player need pay the tax account money that specficed by `shop.fee-for-price-change` option everytime their changes.
+After the option is enabled, player need pay the tax account money that specficed by `shop.fee-for-price-change` option everytime their changes.

 ## Naming fee